Brent-W-Anderson/ESSENCE/README.md

 ### TODO:

+#### - fix bug - where floating the camera angles doesn't let the camera follow the player.

 #### - fix bug - where player can't move around and continuously jump while holding the space-bar.

 #### - add queueing a jump if space-bar is pressed in the middle of a jump.